Algorithm-Arena/weekly-challenge-1-stockfish-chess/README.md

 # Weekly Challenge #1 - Stockfish Chess

 This is the first edition of a weekly programming challenge that I'm going to host.
 The idea is to spur people's creativity.
 I used to run this kind of contest on [SC2Mapster.com](https://sc2mapster.com/) where every week I would come up with a map concept.
-It worked worked really well for mapping competition, I figured that this format would also work for programmers, yet I've not seen this kind of challenge anywhere.
+It worked really well for mapping competition, I figured that this format would also work for programmers, yet I've not seen this kind of challenge anywhere.

 **For the first challenge, you need to create a way to play chess 1v1 against a bot using the normal chess rules.
 The twist is that you need to use stockfish to spice up the game in an interesting way.**